 Tabbouleh (or Tabbouli, Taboulah) is an important dish in Arab food in general and Lebanese cuisine.
 Moreover, they are made from many herbs, including parsley (essential ingredient), tomatoes, onions, bulgur, lemon juice, etc.

-For your information, Tabbouleh originates from Lebanon mountain and Syria areas.
 Today, you can find this salad in many Lebanese restaurants since they are a famous salad dish in Middle Eastern cuisine.
-And you can enjoy Tabbouleh before getting into main meals.
+And you can enjoy Tabbouleh before getting into the main meals.

 Also, this salad typically appears as a part of Mezza – a set of small dishes in the appetizer.
 You can prepare them ahead as it would be better to enjoy this salad when it is cold.
 What’s more, if you are looking for a low-in-calorie salad, you should try it someday.